MarcusRainbow/QuantMath/README.md

 The library has a strict hierarchy of modules.
 Ideally there should be no backward dependencies, such that the library could be split into a separate crate for each module.
 If you are looking at the library for the first time, it may be best to start from the top level (Facade).
 Starting at the top level, the modules are:

 ### Facade
-Not written yet.
 This is the interface that IT systems talk to.
 It is data-driven, so adding a new product or model should not affect the IT systems at all.

 ### Pricers
 A pricer evaluates an instrument given market data and a choice of model.
 We currently have two pricers: Monte-Carlo, which evaluates instruments by averaging across many random paths; self-pricer, which relies on instruments knowing how to price themselves.
 I hope to add at least one finite difference backward-induction engine.